Susannah Maria Cibber: Career, marriages and scandal

 On 13 March 1732, she made her professional debut in the title role of John Frederick Lampe's setting of Henry Carey's Amelia to positive reviews, at the Little Theatre.
-Her performances over the following two years included roles in Handel's Acis and Galatea, and her brother's Rosamund, The Opera of Operas and Dido and Aeneas.
+Her performances over the following two years included roles in Handel's Acis and Galatea and her brother's Rosamund, The Opera of Operas and Dido and Aeneas.

 The year 1733 proved to be a critical year for Susannah Arne.
-She met Handel while rehearsing and performing the role of Jael in the original production of his oratorio Deborah.
-It was the beginning of a close and lifelong friendship.
+She met Handel while rehearsing and performing the role of Jael in the original production of his oratorio Deborah; this was the beginning of a close and lifelong friendship.
 Handel patiently taught her parts note by note as she could not read music.
-Also that year, her name appeared in the playbills offering entr'acte songs "by popular demand" at the Haymarket, performances which became very popular.
-During the 1733–1744 acting season, the actor Theophilus Cibber and his theatre company were introduced to the young Susannah.
+Also that year her name appeared in the playbills offering entr'acte songs "by popular demand" at the Haymarket, performances which became very popular.
+During the 1733–1744 acting season the actor Theophilus Cibber and his theatre company were introduced to the young Susannah.

 A portrait of Theophilus Cibber in the role of Ancient Pistol, a character who appears in several of Shakespeare's plays.
-In addition to often appearing with his wife on the stage prior to their divorce, Susannah and Theophilus authored several plays together which were ultimately not that successful.
+In addition to often appearing together on the stage prior to their divorce, Susannah and Theophilus wrote several plays together, which were ultimately not that successful.

-In April 1734, Susannah Arne married actor Theophilus Cibber.
-He was the son of playwright, theatre manager, and poet laureate Colley Cibber, whose company of players was in residence at Drury Lane at this time.
-The marriage proved beneficial to Susannah's career and position in the London theatre, as she became a regular at that house for many years, now performing under the name "Mrs Cibber".
-Even more important was the attention of her father-in-law Colley Cibber who, recognizing in Susannah the makings of a great tragic actress, trained her.
-Susannah received hours of acting tuition from her new father-in-law, and he helped teach her valuable vocal intonations and tragic gestures that shaped her into the most celebrated tragedienne of her time.
+In April 1734 Susannah Arne married Theophilus Cibber.
+He was the son of playwright, theatre manager and poet laureate Colley Cibber, whose company of players was in residence at Drury Lane at that time.
+The marriage proved beneficial to Susannah's career and position in the London theatre, as she became a regular at that house for many years, performing under the name Mrs Cibber.
+Even more important was the attention of her father-in-law, who, recognizing in Susannah the makings of a great tragic actress, trained her.
+Susannah received hours of acting tuition from her new father-in-law and he helped teach her the vocal intonations and tragic gestures that shaped her into the most celebrated tragedienne of her time.
 Further, adopting a 'Cibberian identity' proved very advantageous for Susannah's career.
-Public audiences began to view her as the young ingénue of the Cibber acting dynasty, which in turn, helped land her leading roles.
-Her brother Thomas also benefited from the marriage as he became house composer at Drury Lane, and wrote music for a number of plays and pantomimes over the next several years.
+Public audiences began to view her as the young ingénue of the Cibber acting dynasty, which in turn helped land her leading roles.
+Her brother Thomas also benefited from the marriage as he became house composer at Drury Lane and wrote music for a number of plays and pantomimes over the next several years.